nf-core/methylseq/docs/output.md

 ### Alignment

-Bismark and bwa-meth convert all Cytosines contained within the sequenced reads to Thymine _in-silico_ and then align against a three-letter reference genome.
+Bismark, bwa-meth and BISCUIT convert all Cytosines contained within the sequenced reads to Thymine _in-silico_ and then align against a three-letter reference genome.
 This method avoids methylation-specific alignment bias.
 The alignment produces a BAM file of genomic alignments. _+__________

 **Bismark output directory: `results/bismark_alignments/`** _Note that bismark can use either use Bowtie2 (default) or HISAT2 as alignment tool and the output file names will not differ between the options._